open-minds/awesome-openminds-team/README.md

    * [Timus Online Judge](http://acm.timus.ru/): An online archive for programming problems and automatic judging system.
    * [InterviewBit](https://www.interviewbit.com/): Similar to LeetCode and HackerRank with lots of free questions and contests.
    * [SPOJ](https://www.spoj.com/): Sphere Online Judge (SPOJ) is an online judge system with over 640,000 registered users and over 20,000 problems.
+   * [Rosetta Code](http://www.rosettacode.org/wiki/Rosetta_Code): The idea is to present solutions to the same task in as many different languages as possible, to demonstrate how languages are similar and different, and to aid a person with a grounding in one approach to a problem in learning another.

 #### CTF(Capture The Flag- Security Challenges)